lambduli/monolog/README.md

 But if we ask the `Monolog` for another answer to that query something strange will happen - it will dive into the unbounded recursion and quickly consume the whole stack and cause `stack overflow exception`.
 This behaviour, while not unexpected, is different from what `SWIPL`, for example, does.
 The `SWIPL` doesn't do strict **occurs** checking by default, but `Monolog` does exactly that, so the result of that one quiery will differ between these two.

-Because the benevolent unification of the `SWIPL` produces some interesting results the `Monolog` does have an option to disable **strict occurs checking**.
+Because of the benevolent unification, the `SWIPL` produces some interesting results.
+So the `Monolog` does have an option to disable **strict occurs checking**.
 You simply input `:o` or `:occurs` and it togles the occurs setting.

 What that means is you can load a fact like this one.
 ```prolog